USS S-48: 2nd commission, 1929–1935

 Assigned to SubDiv 12, she departed Portsmouth on 11 January 1929 and headed south.
-After operations off southern Florida on the Navy-Princeton gravity expedition to the West Indies (February–March 1932), she returned to New London in March 1929 and, in April 1929, commenced a series of test exercises.
+After operations off southern Florida she returned to New London in March 1929 and, in April 1929 commenced a series of test exercises.
 A casualty to the main motor, however, forced postponement of the exercises, and S-48 returned to Portsmouth.
 On 5 June 1929, she resumed the exercises.

 On 1 June 1929, S-48 had been reassigned to SubDiv 4, with which she operated through the end of 1929.
-Then assigned to SubDiv 3, later SubDiv 5, and then Squadron 3, she continued her operations off the New England coast, with an interruption for winter maneuvers to the south.
+Then assigned to SubDiv 3, later SubDiv 5, and then Squadron 3, she continued operations off the New England coast, with an interruption for winter maneuvers to the south.
 During this time, Lieutenant Hyman G. Rickover was assigned to her.
 He later credited S-48's "faulty, sooty, dangerous and repellent engineering" with inspiring his obsession for high engineering standards.
 She was transferred to the Panama Canal Zone in 1931.
-On 1 March, she arrived at Coco Solo, whence she operated for four years.
+On 1 March, she arrived at Coco Solo, where she operated for four years.

 The 1932 Navy-Princeton gravity expedition to the West Indies

 The first gravity measurements at sea had been made in 1926 from a submarine of the Royal Navy.
 The first U.S. gravity measurements at sea had been made from the submarine USS S-21 (SS-126), assisted by the Eagle Boats USS Eagle No. 35 and USS Eagle No. 58.
-Chapter 4-Gravity at Sea S-48 was assigned at the request of the Hydrographer of the Navy by the Secretary of the Navy to assist with the second U.S. expedition to obtain gravity measurements at sea using a gravimeter, or gravity meter, designed by Dr. Felix Vening Meinesz.
+S-48 was assigned at the request of the Hydrographer of the Navy by the Secretary of the Navy to assist with the second U.S. expedition on the Navy-Princeton gravity expedition to the West Indies (February–March 1932), to obtain gravity measurements at sea using a gravimeter, or gravity meter, designed by Dr. Felix Vening Meinesz.
 Meinesz, joined by Dr. Harry Hammond Hess of Princeton University, and a U.S. Navy technician, participated in the expedition.
 The submarine was accompanied and assisted by the minesweeper USS Chewink (AM-39) in a route from Guantanamo Bay, Cuba to Key West, Florida and return to Guantanamo through the Bahamas and Turks and Caicos region from 5 February through 25 March 1932.
 The description of operations and results of the expedition were published by the U.S. Navy Hydrographic Office in The Navy-Princeton gravity expedition to the West Indies in 1932.